mohamed7235/Audio-LED-Bar/README.md

 ## 📄 License

-MIT License — free to use, modify, and share.
+MOHAMED OSAMA License — free to use, modify, and share.

 ---